 Undisplaced or minimally displaced injuries can be treated conservatively 1.

 In significantly displaced fractures, rigid internal fixation allowing early mobilisation is an option although conservative management for these patients also is an option 1-2.
 Even in a pseudoarthrosis occurs (non-union) most patients are asymptomatic; if symptoms do occur later surgical intervention can be carried out 1-2.

-If the the ossification is displaced into the joint then operative intervention is required 2.
+If the ossification is displaced into the joint then operative intervention is required 2.

-In general young patients have little subsequent impairment and as injury to the growth plate between the lateral epicondylar center of ossification and the rest of the humerus does not contribute to bone length, growth arrest is not an issue 1.
+In general young patients have little subsequent impairment and an injury to the growth plate between the lateral epicondylar centre of ossification and the rest of the humerus does not contribute to bone length, growth arrest is not an issue 1.